r-wisniewski/AHL-xG/README.md

 for example, the game ID for this URL: https://theahl.com/stats/game-center/1019145 is 1019145
 ```

-2. With the data in a SQL database, we can calulate the xG of individual x,y locations.
-The ahl_xgf_sql_smoothing.py script ONLY calculates xG based on that particular x,y point.
-Subsequently, a smoothing box of size x +/- var,y +/- var (with var > 1) parses each x,y coordinate.
-This results in lower peaks but
+2. With the data in a SQL database, we can calulate the xG of individual x,y locations for each strength.
+The ahl_xgf_sql_smoothing.py script calculates xG based on that particular x,y point.
+To reduce peaks and bring valleys up in the xG calculations, a smoothing box of size x +/- var,y +/- var (with var > 1) parses each x,y coordinate.
+On the first run of the script, I’d recommend commentting out the lines that drop the table.
-higher valleys.
-The 'ahlxgfCalc' tables needs to be created in the sql database you connect to as it is initially dropped.
-Conversely, you could comment out the lines that drop the table the first run of the script.
 ```
 command: python ahl_xgf_sql_smoothing.py
 ```